 Outsider’s Pizza is a frozen company pizza that on its surface stands exactly what I stand for – giving pizza spotlight to lesser recognized pizzas.
 So far, they have variations on two styles – one is the very worthy Detroit style, if you’re interested enough in pizza to stick around this long you’re probably familiar.
 The other one is….
 Milwaukee?

 Per Outsider’s website, “Milwaukee is the birthplace of the classic bar pie.
 Because, of course it is.”
 I found only some dubious evidence supporting this claim, but most people agreed that Milwaukee style pizza is not a thing.
 But that means Chicago style thin crust isn’t either?
 Are both just attempts to localize a phenomenon that while still unique, applies to a region as large as the whole Midwest?

 I’ve stomped all around the Midwest, but this is not a pizza I’ve tried elsewhere.
-So far, I can only ascertain perceived difference, and can’t speak to them with authority, but here’s what I feel sets apart CSTCP from other Midwest tavern pizzas –
+So far, these differences are just my perception, so I can’t speak to them with authority, but here’s what I feel sets apart CSTCP from other Midwest tavern pizzas –

 - As said before, thick juicy Italian sausage

 - Thick layer of cheese that if you don’t bite off well enough, will slap your chin